ServiceNow Agile Development: Top Benefits & Tools

 Some of the most prominent agile tools in ServiceNow include:

 • Agile Development – Supports Scrum-based team workflows, including stories, sprints, and tasks.
+This tool is now being deprecated in favor of CWM; see the section below for details.

 • SAFe (Scaled Agile Framework) – Enables agile at scale, with features for managing multiple agile release trains (ARTs), epics, and program increments.